-Most often, sheltered and SDAIE courses differ from regular courses only in their instructional methodology, not in their course content and skill development.
-Because the core curriculum is the same, UC does not require a separate course description for sheltered courses.
+Most often, sheltered and SDAIE courses differ from regular courses only in their instructional methodology, not in their content and skill development.
+Because the core curriculum is the same, UC does not require a separate course submission for sheltered courses.
 If separate transcript abbreviations are designated for sheltered and SDAIE courses, please be sure these are listed on the “a-g” course list along with the transcript abbreviations associated with the regular sections.

-Alternatively, ESL / ELD courses do require a separate, new course submission for these courses to receive “a-g” approval and be listed on the course list.
+Alternatively, ESL / ELD courses require a separate, new course submission for these courses to receive “a-g” approval and be listed on the course list.

 Is there a limit to the number of sheltered and SDAIE courses a student can take to satisfy the “a-g” subject requirements?